Working with food outlets

 • encourage staff and visitors to ask for healthier options from the outlet.

-You can find out how the food and drinks offered in a retail food outlet are classified under the Healthy Choices guidelines, with a free online menu assessment
+You can find out how the food and drinks offered in a retail food outlet are classified under the Healthy Choices guidelines, with a free online menu assessment.

 Simply add each item and its classification to the planner, then plan each day’s menu in line with the Healthy Choices guidelines.

-Healthy food and drink ideas for retail outlets
+07 - Healthy food and drink ideas

 Retail outlets looking for healthy meal, snack and drink ideas can be referred to: